| Place | Rain (24h) | Sun | Humidity Hum. | Wind | |

 1783Summary

 Amanita muscaria, commonly known as the fly agaric or fly amanita, is a basidiomycete fungus of the genus Amanita.
-It is a large white-gilled, white-spotted mushroom typically featuring a bright red cap covered with distinctive white warts.
-It is one of the most recognisable fungi in the world.
-A. muscaria exhibits complex genetic diversity that suggests it is a species complex rather than a single species.
+Its name may come from its historical use to kill flies or from the effects it causes (a medieval belief held that flies could enter the head and cause madness).
+It is a distinctive, large white-gilled mushroom typically featuring a bright red cap covered with white warts.
+The complex genetic diversity of A. muscaria suggests that it is a species complex.
 It is a widely distributed mushroom native to temperate and boreal forests of the Northern Hemisphere, now also naturalised in the Southern Hemisphere, forming symbiotic relationships with various trees and spreading invasively in some regions.
-Its name derives from its traditional use as an insecticide.
-It can cause poisoning, especially in children and those seeking its hallucinogenic effects, due to psychoactive compounds like muscimol and the ibotenic acid; however, fatal poisonings are extremely rare.
-Boiling it reduces toxicity by removing water-soluble ibotenic acid into the......read more on Wikipedia.
+Ingestion of the mushroom can cause poisoning, especially in children and those seeking its hallucinogenic effects, due to psychoactive compounds like muscimol and ibotenic acid; however, fatal poisonings are extremely rare.
+Parboiling reduces toxicity; drying converts ibotenic aci......read more on Wikipedia.

 Climate